|Approved by||VCAG, 31 January 2011|

 - Recommendations as to improvement in controls and processes that need to be implemented in order to minimise future recurrences of the behaviour identified by the complaint.

-(b) Reports of investigations prepared under this procedure will be sent to the Vice-Chancellor as soon as is practicable following their completion and to the Audit Committee of the University Council at its next scheduled meeting.
+- Reports of investigations prepared under this procedure will be sent to the Vice-Chancellor as soon as is practicable following their completion and to the Audit and Risk Committee of the University Council at its next scheduled meeting.

-(c) The university will pursue the recovery of monies and property lost as a result of fraud wherever practical and appropriate.
+- The University will pursue the recovery of monies and property lost as a result of fraud wherever practical and appropriate.